-However, Notting Hill has blossomed into one of London's most desirable areas.
-You can now find everything from world-famous events and eateries to cutting-edge galleries and theatres.
-Perhaps you'll even meet a film star in a travel book shop...
+Notting Hill is one of London's most desirable areas.
+You can find everything from world-famous events and restaurants, to cutting-edge galleries and theatres in Notting Hill.
+Perhaps you'll even meet a film star in a travel book shop.

 The Notting Hill Carnival

 Every August Bank Holiday millions of people celebrate Europe's biggest street festival - the Notting Hill Carnival.
 The Notting Hill Carnival has a Caribbean festival theme, bringing a welcome splash of colour to West London.
 A huge parade of floats and performers runs along the Notting Hill Carnival route, filling the streets with intricate costumes, steel bands, marching bands, Calypso music and a variety of mouth-watering food.

 It is recommended that you prepare yourself properly for the festivities as the Notting Hill Carnival covers a wide area.
 Some stations are closed and some are disrupted during the carnival weekend so plan your journey in advance.
 Make sure you have a map of the carnival route, plus information about public toilets, bars, sound systems and medical centres.

 It's worth checking the London weather forecast ahead of the carnival too.
 Carry a pair of sunglasses, an umbrella and a bottle of water so you'll always be ready.

 The popular Notting Hill market is known as Portobello Market, so called because it runs along Portobello Road.
 Pay a visit to one of the best markets in London and you'll discover something interesting to take home with you.